He Opened Their Understanding

-The message central to the Christian faith has been a matter of confusion from its very inception.
-Think of the disciples becoming troubled over Jesus’s teaching about His death.
-The mocking of both Jews and Greeks as the early church preached about the death and resurrection of the Messiah.
+The central message to the Christian faith has been a matter of confusion from its very inception.
+Think of the disciples becoming troubled over Jesus’s teaching about His death and the mocking of both Jews and Greeks as the early church preached about the death and resurrection of the Messiah.
 Consider further modern men and women redefining the Christian faith through denial of the necessity of atonement for sin and the bodily resurrection of Christ.
-Confusion about the Gospel of Jesus Christ is pervasive throughout the history of the church.
-Why does every generation object to the Gospel?
-Can we have a true understanding of the cross?
-Dr. Martyn Lloyd-Jones tackles these questions and others in this message on Luke 24:45-47.
-Listen as he answers popular objections to man’s sin, the wrath of God, and the justice of God.
-Find encouragement as Dr. Lloyd-Jones calls believers to remain faithful to the Gospel message which is rooted in the Old Testament Scriptures.
+Confusion about the gospel of Jesus Christ is pervasive throughout the history of the church.
+Why does every generation object to the gospel and can anyone have a true understanding of the cross?
+In this sermon on Luke 24:45–47 titled “He Opened Their Understanding,” Dr. Martyn Lloyd-Jones tackles these questions and others in this message.
+Listen as he answers popular objections to human sin, the wrath of God, and the justice of God.
+Find encouragement as Dr. Lloyd-Jones calls believers to remain faithful to the gospel message which is rooted in the Old Testament Scriptures.
 Find out why the Lord Jesus Christ Himself said His death for sin was essential.
 If ever there was a time to make the primary matters of Christianity clear, it is today.
-Dr. Lloyd-Jones cuts through the confusion and gets to the heart of the Gospel in this exposition of Scripture.
+Dr. Lloyd-Jones cuts through the confusion and gets to the heart of the gospel in this exposition of Scripture.

 Additional Scripture Translations